 metro: Sant Antoni (L2)

 Riera Alta 50

 The rabi…what?
 Behind its strange name is hidden one of the best bars in Barcelona, but we can provide a bit of an explanation: “Rabipelao” is the Venezuelan name of a curious animal that sleeps all night and goes out after dark.
 The Rabipelao is also a unique Venezuelan bar with a festive atmosphere and low prices.

-There are two “Rabipelaos” in Barcelona: One in the Gothic area and another in the Raval.
+There are three “Rabipelaos” in Barcelona: One in the Gothic area, another in the Raval and another one in the Gràcia area.
 They have in common an unusual and relaxed atmosphere peppered with South American, and particularly Caribbean music.